KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 * Determine which collaboration approach to use (there are two)
 * Clone a repo into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo we cloned from, and submit a pull request to DjangoCon US Website repo
 * Review the two different types of pull requests as a DjangoCon US website repo maintainer
-* Additional workflow and command info
+* Practical commands and additional workflow info

 </td><td>

 <tr><td width="30%">